network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 {{RFC8033}} have been standardized and are to some extend widely implemented.
 Nevertheless, users still suffer from bufferbloat.

-THe way bufferbloat impacts the user-experience is very subtle.
+The way bufferbloat impacts the user-experience is very subtle.
 Whenever a network is actively being used at its full capacity, buffers are filling up and create latency for the traffic.
-These moments of a full buffer may be very brief during a medium-sized file-transfer like an email-attachment.
-They create short-lived bursts of latency-spikes that users may experience, for example through a tiny lag during a video-conference.
+These moments of a full buffer may be very brief during a medium-sized file-transfer, like an email-attachment.
+They create short-lived bursts of latency-spikes that users may experience.
+An example of this is lag occuring during a video-conference.

 While on one side, bufferbloat disrupts the user-experience, its short-lived nature